 The U of D Jesuit Athletic Hall of Fame was established in 2014 to honor the best athletes that have donned the Maroon and White.
-Each year, in addition to the inductees, the athletic department has the opportunity to add past teams to the Ring of Honor and recognize an individual for distinguished service.
+In addition to the inductees, the athletic department has the opportunity to add past teams to the Ring of Honor and recognize an individual for distinguished service.